hardhats/vista-install-docs/New/SetUpHL7.rst

 The only thing you may want to change is the Local Port, in order for it to match VistA.
 I already chose 6661 for VistA, so we should be good to go.
-If you are running VistA in UTF-8 mode, or another mode, you need to double check the encoding matches the data you will be sending from VistA.
+If you are running VistA in UTF-8 encoding, or another custom encoding, you need to double check the encoding matches the data you will be sending from VistA.

 On the right hand side, click on Channel Tasks > Save Changes.
 Then click on Channel Tasks > Deploy Channel, and confirm that you really want to deploy it.